 - If the certificate is valid, the client generates a random number as a key.
-The client uses the public key to encrypt the random number and transmits the random number to the server.
+The client uses the public key to encrypt the random number and transmit it to the server.

-- If the certificate is invalid and the SSL handshake fails, you must upload another certificate for authentication.
+- If the certificate is invalid, the SSL handshake fails.
+You must upload another certificate for authentication.

 - The certificate is not expired.

 - The certificate is issued by a trusted certificate authority (CA).

 - The public key of the certificate can decrypt the signature of the server certificate.

 - The domain name on the server certificate is the same as the actual domain name that is hosted on the server.